Halfords man Davies rides to Tesco's rescue

 LONDON Tesco (TSCO.L) on Thursday turned to Halfords (HFD.L) CEO Matt Davies as the surprise choice to fix its UK supermarket business, won over by his ability to improve customer service and employee morale.

-News of his appointment sent shares in Halfords, where the 44-year-old revitalised a tired car parts to bicycle firm in just over two years, tumbling 8 percent.
+News of his appointment sent shares in Halfords, where the 43-year-old revitalized a tired car parts to bicycle firm in just over two years, tumbling 8 percent.

 Despite no supermarket experience, Davies will become one of the most important directors at the world's No.3 retailer, heading a UK business with nearly 70 percent of overall sales but one that has lost market share in a rapidly changing industry due to tired stores, confusing offers and high prices.